ArduPilot/ardupilot_wiki/common/source/docs/common-lua-scripts.rst

 How to Add New Bindings
 =======================

 To give Lua scripts access to more features of ArduPilot the API can be extended by creating new bindings.
-If the object is already available to Lua (i.e. AHRS, Location, etc) the process is as follows:
+The process is as follows:

 - Find the method or function you would like to expose to Lua.
-For example if you wanted to expose an additional feature of AHRS you would first find the method within `libraries/AP_AHRS/AP_AHRS.h <https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_AHRS/AP_AHRS.h>`__
+For example if you wanted to expose an additional feature of AHRS you would first find the method within `libraries/AP_AHRS/AP_AHRS.h <https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_AHRS/AP_AHRS.h>`__.
+This can be an already existing method (function) or a method (function) newly added to the code.
-- Edit the `libraries/AP_Scripting/generator/description/bindings.desc <https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_Scripting/generator/description/bindings.desc>`__ and add a new line in the appropriate section for the method.
+- Edit the `libraries/AP_Scripting/generator/description/bindings.desc <https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_Scripting/generator/description/bindings.desc>`__ and add a new line in the appropriate section for the method, or add a new section if a new class shall be added by following the examples of the other sections.
-- Open a command line prompt and cd to the `/libraries/AP_Scripting/generator <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_Scripting/generator>`__ directory and type "make run"
+- Open a command line prompt and cd to the `/libraries/AP_Scripting/generator <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_Scripting/generator>`__ directory and type "make run".
+Alternatively, and probably easier, clean the distribution (./waf distclean) and restart compilation from there as usual.

-`Here is an example PR <https://github.com/ArduPilot/ardupilot/pull/11787>`__ which adds a binding for AHRS's get_roll, get_pitch and get_yaw methods.

 Further Information
 ===================